LucileGB/P2_GARRIGOUX_Lucile/README.md

     P2_01_GARRIGOUX_Lucile.py

 You can also set a delay between two book scrapes.
-To do so, input the following, where NUMBER is a positive integer:
+To do so, input the following, where NUMBER is a positive number:

-    P2_01_GARRIGOUX_Lucile.py --secs NUMBER
+    P2_01_GARRIGOUX_Lucile.py --delay NUMBER

-For exemple:
+For exemple, for 4 milliseconds:

-    P2_01_GARRIGOUX_Lucile.py --secs 4
+    P2_01_GARRIGOUX_Lucile.py --delay .004

 This will start the app.
-A "Cover" directory and the category's CSV files will be created in the app's directory.
+The "Cover" and "Categories" directories will be created in the app's directory.

 The app will print a message upon completion.